Allison-Turner/p2p-livestreaming/README.md

     - Meaningful packets flying between hosts will then all appear in WireShark (Will be extremely helpful for designing & debugging OpenFlow controller logic)
 3. `$ ./src/pox/pox.py livestreaming.direct` to launch a POX controller
     - This controller (`livestreaming.direct`) is a basic L2 learning switch
-4. `$ sudo mn --custom src/topo.py --topo livestreaming_single,1 --link=tc --mac --controller remote --switch ovsk` in another terminal
-    - Mininet now launches
-    - `mininet> xterm hb hs hv1`, put these three hosts' terminal windows at side
-5. In service provider's terminal (`hs`): `nginx`
-6. In viewer's terminal (`hv1`): `rtmpdump -r rtmp://10.0.0.2/live/6829proj -o viewed.flv`
-    - It now waits for the server to have something to stream
-    - After the stream starts, it should show in real-time how many secs have been retrieved
-7. In broadcaster's terminal (`hb`): `ffmpeg -re -i videos/capture.flv -flvflags no_duration_filesize -max_muxing_queue_size 4096 -f flv rtmp://10.0.0.2/live/6829proj`
-    - Once the "Output" stream begins, the livestreaming procedure begins
-    - Delay can be roughly checked by eye as the difference between current output frame's `time` and `rtmpdump`'s downloaded length
+4. `$ sudo python src/live.py videos/30fps-600frames.flv 600` to run the test with a 600 frames video

-As on my Macbook, this experiment setting gives roughly 4-5 secs latency ;)
+As on my Macbook, this experiment setting gives roughly 12 secs latency ;)

 ## Manual Commands Memo